 What are ticks?

-Although ticks are commonly thought of as insects, they are actually arachnids similar to scorpions, spiders and mites.
-All ticks have four pairs of legs (eight legs in total) as adults and have no antennae.
-Adult insects by comparison have three pairs of legs (six legs) and one pair of antennae.
+Although ticks are commonly thought of as insects, they are actually arachnids similar to scorpions, spiders, and mites.
+All adult ticks have eight legs and have no antennae.
+Adult insects by comparison have six legs and one pair of antennae.
 Ticks are parasites that feed on the blood of their host, which can be an animal or a human.

 "Ticks are efficient carriers of disease."